KashanRauf/twitter-clone/README.md

 - Tweets can have tags
 - Users can retweet or quote-retweet
 - Users can reply to tweets
+- Emotes: Like Discord where specific strings translate to an emoji
+    - May extend further into a text formatting system like Discord's

 ## Implemented features
+- Users can have a unique handle and a non-unique, optional display name
 - Stateless security/authentication allowing users to make an account and log in to it in order to use account-specific features